Analog-to-digital converter: Time-stretch

-A time-stretch analog-to-digital converter (TS-ADC) digitizes a very wide bandwidth analog signal, that cannot be digitized by a conventional electronic ADC, by time-stretching the signal prior to digitization.
+A time-stretch analog-to-digital converter (TS-ADC) digitizes a high-bandwidth analog signal by time-stretching the signal prior to digitization.
 It commonly uses a photonic preprocessor to time-stretch the signal, which effectively slows the signal down in time and compresses its bandwidth.
-As a result, an electronic ADC, that would have been too slow to capture the original signal, can now capture this slowed-down signal.
-For continuous capture of the signal, the front end also divides the signal into multiple segments in addition to time-stretching.
-Each segment is individually digitized by a separate electronic ADC.
-Finally, a digital signal processor rearranges the samples and removes any distortions added by the preprocessor to yield the binary data that is the digital representation of the original analog signal.
+As a result, an ADC which is too slow to capture the original signal can capture the stretched signal.

+To allow continuous capture of the signal, the front end divides the stretched signal into multiple segments so that each segment may be digitized by a separate ADC.
+A digital signal processor rearranges the acquired samples and removes any distortions added by the preprocessor to yield a unified binary data stream that accurately represents the original analog signal.